zlatozar/TigerLanguage/FrontEnd/Notes.md

 - `EXP` evaluate given expression and **discards** the result.

+- `TEMP ..` assume it is a register.

 #### Exp

 - `MEM` when is used as the **left child** of a `MOVE`, it means _"store"_, but anywhere else it means **"fetch"** !